 Your refrigerator is a modern marvel, and without it, you’d still be milking the cows and churning your own butter.
 The freezer is another innovation that makes your life so much easier!
 So why don’t you treat them with more respect?

 The fact is that everyone’s refrigerator and freezer gets messy.
 While we all go for a cursory wipe or a relatively deep clean once in a while, it’s hard to find the time and energy to really take on a complete refrigerator and freezer revival.
 Here’s how you can get started on this important kitchen spring cleaning task:

 - Discard all that food that’s past it’s best-by date.
 You can also discard stuff that’s open that you know you’re not going to eat.
 Clearing the fridge and freezer clutter is a good start!

-- Wipe down your refrigerator to remove obvious spots and stuck-on food.
+- Wipe down your refrigerator.
+Remove obvious spots and stuck-on food.
 You can use a handheld vacuum to help you pick up hard-to-reach crumbs so they don’t end up on the floor.

 - Remove produce drawers and shelves to give them a quick wash.
 Warm soapy water works well for all but the most stubborn bits of food.
 Dry them off with clean towels, especially if you’ve got glass shelves.
 Otherwise they’ll streak and spot.
 Put your food back in the refrigerator and freezer!